 Based on WG deliberations, the following criteria were identified as key elements of an IHE Conformity Assessment Program:

 Rigor.
-An increase in the current level of rigor should be incorporated into the IHE testing process
+An increase in the current level of rigor should be incorporated into the IHE testing process in order to enhance the users’ trust in the implementation of IHE profiles.

 Connectathon.
 Maintain and reaffirm the value of Connectathon, ensuring additional testing programs are linked to the Connectathon(s) whenever possible

 Outcomes.
-Clarity and transparency of testing outcomes should be improved.
+Clarity, trustworthiness and transparency of testing outcomes should be improved.

 Product Focus.
 An accredited testing program should focus on products in addition to vendor capability which is what the current Connectathon program validates.
 Vendors should be required to declare product names/details and versions when registering for this additional testing.